hbctraining/Intro-to-variant-analysis/lessons/04_alignment_file_processing.md

 Next, we are going to need to set-up our <code>sbatch</code> submission script with our shebang line, description, <code>sbatch</code> directives, modules to load and file variables.
 <pre>
 #!/bin/bash
-# This sbatch script is for processing the alignment output from bwa and preparing it for use in GATK using Samtools<br>
+# This sbatch script is for processing the alignment output from bwa and preparing it for use<br>
 # Assign sbatch directives
 #SBATCH -p priority
 #SBATCH -t 0-04:00:00